brianhill/loops-and-orbits/final_projects/plan.md

 ### Final Presentations

+Presentations are about 15 minutes, including time for questions and feedback.
+So 10-12 is about how long you should plan to talk.
+Good things to emphasize:

+1. The topic.
+2. Why it is interesting to you.
+3. The model.
+4. The code.
+5. What running the model and seeing the output (especially the graphs) tells you.

+Note that the code (which might be what you spent most of your time on) is for the presentation only 1 out of 5 things to emphasize.
+In other words, don't get bogged down showing code in a lot of detail.

+#### Thursday Presenters

-If you are presenting on Thursday, email me your notebook during the middle of Thursday's class.
+If you are presenting on Thursday, email me your notebook by 10:45 (during Thursday's class).
 I will load all three of them up on my laptop so that you can step through and show your notebook on the front screen using AirPlay.

-Thursday presenters:

 * Gaby/Andy
 * Laura/Valentin
 * Nancy/Ausmitha

+#### Friday Presenters

-If you are presenting on Friday, email me your notebook at the end of day on Thursday.
+If you are presenting on Friday, email me your notebook by midnight on Thursday.
 We will start Friday's class right away with presentations.
-I will load all eight of them loaded up on my laptop so that you can step through and show your notebook on the front screen using AirPlay.
+I will load all eight of them up on my laptop so that you can step through and show your notebook on the front screen using AirPlay.

-Friday presenters:

 * Hunter
-* Cindy (with Kyle?)
+* Cindy
 * Venessa/Jack
 * Mackade

+Break

 * Matt/Nicolo
 * Ryan/Ronnie
+* Kevin
 * Peter/Theo
-* Kevin